NicolasBighetti/twitchplaysreborn/README.md

 }
 ```

-now click build solution on visual studio or compile form the game editor
+Now build solution on Visual Studio or compile from the game editor.
-if everything is fine you should be able to drag and drop a MyTwitchPawn in to the world and set its mesh and material
+If everything is fine you should be able to drag and drop a MyTwitchPawn into the world and set its mesh and material.
 ![custom](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/TwitchPawn.PNG)

 ###Bind action to the Pawn

-Go to the Editor and click on add new c++ class and then none parent class
+Go to the Editor and click on add new C++ class and then none parent class
 Call it MyTwitchPawnCommand

 ![start](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/PawnCommand.PNG)